dylanhein/sjs-node/README.md

 Description
 -----------
-A node.js wrapper of the spark-jobserver API.
+A promise-based node.js wrapper of the spark-jobserver API.

 Usage
 -----